Mahdi-Golriz/AccordionComponent-5thTrainingReactTask/README.md

 * [Setup](#setup)

 ## About
 - I have started to learn the React through a course from the Udemy instructed by Jonas Schmedtmann.
 During this course I should develop many training task, projects and applications.
-This is the 4th task of this course :).
+This is the 5th task of this course :).
 - In this section I learned about:
-  * Building the Layout
-  * Rendering the items List
-  * Building the Form and Handling Submissions
-  * Controlled Elements
-  * State Management
+  * Fundamentals of State Management
-  * Form submission handler envet (on submit)
+  * Lifting Up State
-  * State lift up
+  * Derived State
-  * How to pass state between siblings elements
-  * Using sort algorithms
-  * How to store each component in a separate file
-  * import and export components
   * ا

 ## Technologies